jgraph/drawio/README.md

 Development
 -----------

 A development guide is being started on the GitHub project wiki.
-There is a [draw.io](http://stackoverflow.com/questions/tagged/draw.io) tag on Stack Overflow currently, please make sure any questions adhere to their guidelines for question.
+There is a [draw.io](http://stackoverflow.com/questions/tagged/draw.io) tag on Stack Overflow currently, please make sure any questions adhere to their guidelines for questions.

 The [mxGraph documentation](https://jgraph.github.io/mxgraph/) provides a lot of the docs for the bottom part of the stack.
 There is an [mxgraph tag on SO](http://stackoverflow.com/questions/tagged/mxgraph).